Jean-François Gariépy: Political commentator

 Gariépy made his first public appearance on episode 76 of the podcast Drunken Peasants in 2015.
 In 2017, Gariépy joined the YouTube channel Warski Live as co-host.
 At Warski Live, Gariépy introduced topics like scientific racism by discussing ethnic differences with guests like Richard B. Spencer, Millennial Woes, Andrew Anglin and Sargon of Akkad.
 At Warski Live, Gariépy gained notoriety among the alt-right as a moderator of the so-called "YouTube Bloodsports" where two or more mainly right-wing guests engage in often highly abusive discussions on politics.

 After a falling out with his co-host, Andy Warski, in April 2018, Gariépy founded his own YouTube channel "The Public Space".
 The channel has, among many others, featured white nationalists and alt-right figures like Richard B. Spencer, David Duke, Mike Peinovich, Nick Fuentes, Greg Johnson, in addition to anti-transgender activist Posie Parker.

 Personal life

 Gariépy has been married and divorced three times.
-His first marriage occurred when he was 18 and lasted five years.
+His first marriage occurred when he was 18, and lasted five years.

+In 2018, following his third divorce, Gariépy was the defendant in a guardianship lawsuit over a 19-year-old he was claiming as his fiancée.
+A doctor said this woman had autism and "the social and mental maturity of a 10 or 11-year-old child."
+Gariépy had made contact with the woman online before she decided to travel to North Carolina to see him in July 2016.
+According to the woman, Gariépy intended to impregnate her.
+The parents of the teenager won guardianship and returned her home.

-Gariépy's partner Élora Patoine (also known as "Mama JF") disappeared in June 2023, having last been seen in Moncton on June 19, two days after being left at a gas station.
-He believed that she left voluntarily (as an act of off-the-grid living) in explaining why he never reported her absence to police, but in September/October 2023, she was reported missing.
+In June 2023, Gariépy's partner Élora Patoine (also known as "Mama JF") disappeared, having last been seen in Moncton on June 19, two days after being left at a gas station.
+Gariépy subsequently announced a deep cleaning of his house.
+He believed that she left voluntarily (as an act of off-the-grid living) in explaining why he never reported her absence to police.
+In September/October 2023, she was reported missing.
+From October 2024 to at least August 2025, the Royal Canadian Mounted Police was seeking tips from the public to help find Patoine, but have since deleted the website seeking tips.